sudara/alonetone/README.markdown

 [![Code Climate](https://codeclimate.com/github/sudara/alonetone.png)](https://codeclimate.com/github/sudara/alonetone)
 ## The future is bright

-[alonetone](http://alonetone.com) is at independent music platform, providing free services for musicians wanting to host and distribute their music in a non-commercial easy-to-use environment.
+[alonetone](http://alonetone.com) is an independent music platform, allowing musicians to host and distribute their music in a non-commercial, easy-to-use environment.

 alonetone launched in January 2008.
-As of 2013 it hosts over 48,000 songs from over 3500 musicians and has delivered over 3 million mp3s (to real listeners, not google and spambots!)
+As of 2013 it hosts over 50,000 songs from almost 4000 musicians.
+We have delivered over 3 million mp3s to real listeners (not google and spambots!)

 ## Give us some dev love